 Q: What are the symptoms of Zika?
 Is there treatment or a vaccine?

 A: Most people with Zika don’t have symptoms at all.
 About 1 in 5 people will have symptoms such as fever, rash, joint pain, conjunctivitis (red eyes) or headaches.
 Most people will have a mild infection, which require no hospitalization and go away on their own.
 There is no anti-viral treatment and no vaccine to prevent from getting Zika at this time, though researchers are working hard to develop a vaccine against Zika.

 Q: How is Zika transmitted?

-A: Zika is transmitted through the bite of infected mosquitoes.
-Mosquitoes become infected when they bite a person already infected with the virus.
+A: Zika is transmitted through the bite of infected Aedes mosquitoes.
+Aedes mosquitoes become infected when they bite a person already infected with the virus.
 Infected mosquitoes can then spread the virus to other people through bites.
-Zika cannot be transmitted via casual contact (shaking someone’s hand), but Zika can be transmitted through sexual contact.
-It can also be transmitted by blood transfusion and from a pregnant mother to her baby.
+Zika can be transmitted by a man to his sexual partners.
+Zika cannot be transmitted via casual contact, such as shaking someone’s hand.
+It can also be transmitted by blood transfusion and from an infected pregnant mother to her baby.

-At the moment, there are no cases of Zika in Baltimore.
-However, there are now about 358 cases in the continental U.S. and 358 cases in the territories of American Samoa, Puerto Rico and U.S. Virgin Islands.
+At the moment, there are no cases of local mosquito-borne illnesses in Baltimore or in the continental U.S. Maryland currently has 25 travel-associated cases.
+There are now about 756 travel-associated cases in the continental U.S. and 1,440 cases in the territories of American Samoa, Puerto Rico, and the U.S. Virgin Islands.
 It is likely that a traveler infected with Zika could return to Baltimore.
 The Baltimore City Health Department is closely monitoring the situation with our state and federal partners.